POST ROAD MARKETING

 Before you set new goals, read this.

-Feeling Behind?
-Here’s a Different Way to Look at It Right now, I feel like I’m behind.
-There’s too much in motion.
-Too many open loops.
-And definitely no work-life harmony to be found.
+Right now, I feel like I’m behind: there’s too much in motion, too many open loops, and definitely no work-life harmony to be found.
 I’ve been here before.
 Every time I start measuring myself against what’s not done, it looks like I’m standing still.
-That’s…
+That’s when I go back to a simple tool I picked…

 -